|

 it SETUP1.BUG.
 5. I have Installed Proview

-still does not work, you may require a Proxy setting.
-Some examples are ; ·
+-, you may require a Proxy setting.
+Some examples are ; · · ·

 proxy.tpg.com.au PORT 80 You can find the appropriate proxy and Port settings on your ISP web site.
 You can also find the Proxy & Port settings in your browser, and copy these to the Proview Downloader Options Internet Explorer 3.0- Click on View then Options then Connection if a proxy is used its name will be listed here.
 Internet Explorer 4.01 - Click View then Internet Options then Connection Internet Explorer 5 - Click on Tools then Internet Options then Connection Netscape 3.0 - Click on Options then Network Preferences then click on Proxies Netscape 4.5 - Click on Edit then Preferences then Advanced then Proxies If your ISP requires proxy settings (or Firewall settings) then they should be entered in the following places. a.
 On the Proview charting program, click on the yellow Cog Icon (the Settings Icon) Now click on the Internet Tab, and set the HTTP proxy setting in the place provided. b.
 Start the downloader program, ie Click once on the Telephone icon.
 Now Click on Options, click on FTP Settings and enter the proxy in the box supplied.
 Check